kojiromike/magento-retail-order-management/docs/ORDER_CUSTOM_ATTRIBUTES.md

 ## The 'CustomAttributes' node at order item level in the OrderCreateRequest Sample:

-When an SI configured the custom attributes at the order item level the configuration should look like the example below:
+When an SI configures the custom attributes at the order item level the configuration should look like the example below:

 ```xml
 <custom_attribute_mappings>